kyma-project/test-infra/development/README.md

 ```

-Each directory which holds go module, should follow structure described in [project layout](https://github.com/golang-standards/project-layout).
+Every directory which holds a go module must follow the structure described in the [project layout](https://github.com/golang-standards/project-layout).